 - 1. The success of the first (aimed at healthcare workers) and second phases (aimed at high-risk South Africans and essential workers) of South Africa's COVID-19 vaccine rollout - 2.
-That we are doing all we can as individuals and as a collective to prevent super-spreader events during the April holidays and beyond by ensuring we: - Wear appropriate facemasks when in public (and avoid touching them) - Frequently wash (use soap and water for at least 20 seconds) or sanitise our hands - Practice physical distancing

-- Quarantine for 10 days when exposed to someone who has COVID-19 and selfisolate for 10 days (or more, as needed) when we contract COVID-19 - o Avoid crowded and poorly ventilated places.
+That we are doing all we can as individuals and as a collective to prevent super-spreader events during the April holidays and beyond by ensuring we: - Wear appropriate facemasks when in public (and avoid touching them) - Frequently wash (use soap and water for at least 20 seconds) or sanitise our hands - Practice physical distancing - Stay at home when sick, practice coughing and sneezing etiquette - Quarantine for 10 days when exposed to someone who has COVID-19 and selfisolate for 10 days (or more, as needed) when we contract COVID-19 - o Avoid crowded and poorly ventilated places.

 "We've lived through a long and challenging 12 months under lockdown, along with most of the rest of the world.
 This has been necessary to protect us," says Discovery's Chief Executive Officer, Adrian Gore.
 "Given the lockdown's suppressive effects on the financial wellbeing of South Africans, we unequivocally support opening up the economy.
-However, it is critical that we remain fully aware that there is still significant risk to us as individuals and as a country now is not the time for false confidence or lowering of our guard against the ongoing risk of COVID-19 infections."
+However, it is critical that we remain fully aware that there is still significant risk to us as individuals and as a country - now is not the time for false confidence or lowering of our guard against the ongoing risk of COVID-19 infections."

-We have learnt thus far from wave 1 and 2
+What we have learnt thus far from wave 1 and 2